jacebenson/cedar/docs/docs/services.md

 :::info

-If you're using [Redwood Record](/docs/redwoodrecord) pretty soon you'll be able to cache a record by just passing the instance as the key, and it will automatically create the same key behind the scenes for you:
+If you're using [Cedar Record](/docs/redwoodrecord) pretty soon you'll be able to cache a record by just passing the instance as the key, and it will automatically create the same key behind the scenes for you:

 ```js
 cache(product, () => {